 You may also like: 50 iconic onscreen female friendships

 The year is 2000.
 The question on everyone’s mind: Which pop princess will take Best New Artist, Christina Aguilera or Britney Spears?
 By night’s end, Aguilera would prevail, signaling a reign that would see the pop star dominating the Grammy Awards for years to come.

 When country singer Shelby Lynne won Best New Artist in 2001, fans felt that maybe it was a tad late for her to be considered a “new” artist.
 She had already been recording for years.
 As she joked in her acceptance speech, it took her “13 years and six albums to get here.”
 Since then, she’s released several more studio albums and dozens of singles.

 50 Cent interrupts Evanescence

 Kanye West famously interrupted Taylor Swift’s Video Music Awards speech in 2009.
-Perhaps he was inspired by another rapper back in 2004.
+Perhaps he was inspired by another rapper who pulled a similar stunt back in 2004.